“He was beside us, wrapped around us, melting in his anger…”

 2) Try to Accord with the Disturbing Person

-The ghost of an idea to get to know that person better (and if not to forgive, but at least to make an effort to free his spirit from a tormenting feeling of anger, that didn’t let D. breath fully, function satisfactory, and live bearably) invaded his thoughts.
+The ghost of an idea to get to know that person better (and if not to forgive, but at least to make an effort to free his spirit from a tormenting feeling of anger, that didn’t let D. breathe fully, function satisfactory, and live bearably) invaded his thoughts.

 He visited M. in prison eighteen months and four days after the car crash.
 The expression on her face told him wordlessly that he should (if he would be so kind) spend a moment in her presence, make an effort to not shout from inner pain, listen if she had anything to say, have a look into her eyes for just a fraction of a second… and just be quiet.